 Or if you have too much than your body can usually take, you’ll also get the adverse effects - anxiety, depression, jitters.

-Afterwards, the liver metabolizes caffeine and out it goes of your body.
+Afterward, the liver metabolizes caffeine and out it goes from your body.

 So if you have an important presentation or an exam, then better have that first pop of caffeine mints or a cup of java 10-45 minutes prior!

 Now that we know how long the effects of caffeine are felt after that first sip (or mint pop), the next question is how long caffeine actually stays in our system.

 The University of Nottingham School of Health Sciences defines half-life as:

 the duration of action of a drug [and the] period of time required for the concentration or amount of drug in the body to be reduced by one-half.

 We usually consider the half-life of a drug in relation to the amount of the drug in plasma.
 A drug’s plasma half-life depends on how quickly the drug is eliminated from the plasma.